 "Where" and "How" to be involved and to be active -very much depend on choice of youth by themselves.
-But it is very essential for the youth policy makers and youth policy implementers to put on agenda the issue on accessibility and variability of the possibilities for youth development mentioned above and communication technologies, ecology and sustainability, changes of values, regional development and understanding of civic participation and engagement.
+But it is very essential for the youth policy makers and youth policy implementers to put on agenda the issue on accessibility and variability of the possibilities for youth development mentioned above.